kenmcgarry/BiologicalPlausibility/README.md

 in The 17th UK Workshop on Computational Intelligence, UKCI-2017, University of Cardiff, UK.

-> McGarry, K. [2013], Discovery of functional protein groups by clustering commu- nity links and integration of ontological knowledge, Expert Systems with Applications 40(13), 5101-5112.
+> McGarry, K. [2013], Discovery of functional protein groups by clustering community links and integration of ontological knowledge, Expert Systems with Applications,40(13), 5101-5112.